How do I get PLT’s curriculum materials?

 - Online workshops are completed at the convenience and pace of the participant.
 Each self-paced course is composed of several 20-30 minute learning experiences, called coursels.
-An eGuide is provided during and after the course.
+An e-book or an e-unit is provided during and after the course.

 - In-person workshops are organized by individual states around the country.
 They typically last 6 hours, but may range from a couple hours to several days depending on themes and content.
 Printed curriculum guides are distributed during the workshop.

 - In-person workshops may be open to all types of educators or tailored to specific audiences and topics.

 Can I earn credits for attending a PLT workshop?

 - Educators may receive Continuing Education Units (CEUs), in accordance with state or local policies.
 College credit may be offered for longer and more intensive professional development offerings.
 PLT can be counted towards Environmental Education Certification credit in some states.